DoubleStyx/Krysalis/README.md

 # Krysalis

-Krysalis is a high-performance DirectX12 VR renderer with optional support for [Resonite](https://resonite.com/) (via `Krysalis.dll` which functions as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod).
+Krysalis is a high-performance cross-platform VR renderer with optional support for [Resonite](https://resonite.com/) (via `Krysalis.dll` which functions as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod).
 It can be used to replace the default Unity renderer in Resonite, adding support for modern VR rendering techniques.
 Krysalis is also a prerequisite for a butterfly.

+Krysalis is designed to be cross-platform-friendly by default.
+It uses Vulkan, DirectX, and Metal per platform with a custom abstraction layer. `netstandard2.0` is used to ensure the C# API is compatible when Resonite migrates to .NET 8.0.
+Libraries like `winit` are also used to abstract away platform-specific differences.

 The Krysalis project is split into three components: